-Contact Change Healthcare enrollment group at (866) 924-4634 or email PayerContact@changehealthcare.com

-• Payer ID is SX169 (Professional); 12K82 (Institutional)
+Contact Change Healthcare enrollment group at (866) 924-4634 or email PayerContact@changehealthcare.com • Payer ID is SX169 (Professional); 12K82 (Institutional)

-If providers choose to work with Office Ally, they can submit claims at no charge once approved by the Alliance.
+If providers choose to work with Office Ally and do not already have an existing account established with Office Ally, they can submit claims at no charge once approved by the Alliance.
 Please email the Alliance EDI Support Team at edisupport@ccah-alliance.org for further details.